NyankoNyan/Rigify-Move-DEF/README.md

 5) Do something cool!
 6) p.s.
 Check "Only Deform Bones" when exporting to exclude unnecessary bones from fbx

-I dont read that, but author of original repo left some liniks
+I dont read that, but author of original repo left some links

 This script basicaly follows this tutorial
 https://docs.unity3d.com/560/Documentation/Manual/BlenderAndRigify.html